Editor's Note: This story originally appeared on Money Crashers.

 4. Organic Milk

 A three-pack of regular milk is usually a great deal at Costco, but specialized milk is less reliably affordable.
-As of February 2022, a three-pack of Kirkland Signature 1% organic milk cost $2 more than buying three single gallons at Target.
+We’ve seen a three-pack of Kirkland Signature 1% organic milk cost a couple of bucks more than three single-gallon containers at Target.

 This same trend often extends to almond milk, soy milk, and similar options beyond 2%, 1%, and whole milk.
 Add to this how quickly milk goes bad, and you’re usually better off skipping this item in bulk.